fluencelabs/marine/README.md

 # Fluence Compute Engine

-FCE is intended to run various Wasm binaries and in the active development stage now.
+FCE is intended to run various Wasm binaries.
+At now, it is in the heavily developing phase.